nobody-famous/alive/README.md

 -   `alive.format.maxBlankLines`: The maximum number of blank lines to put between top level expressions.
 -   `alive.autoLoadOnSave`: If true, load files into the REPL when saved.
 -   `alive.remoteWorkspace`: Path to the workspace files on the REPL.
 Used when loading files.
+-   `alive.indentMacros`: Defaults to true.
+When connected to the REPL, indent any form with a &body parameter instead of aligning like a normal list.

+The indentMacros setting was added because, while correct to indent macros, it makes fomatting very slow on large files.
+Setting it to false turns that behavior off.

 Syntax highlighting is done using semantic tokens.
 This is mainly to avoid regex hell.
 The following symantic tokens are added: